 Nuclear Survival FAQ

 Answers to the most common questions about nuclear preparedness, radiation safety, and survival.
 All answers are based on official FEMA, CDC, and IAEA guidance.
+Click any question to read the full answer.

 Can you survive a nuclear attack?

 Yes.
 The majority of people who are not in the immediate blast zone can significantly improve their chances of survival by taking the right actions.
 According to FEMA, getting inside a substantial building quickly, moving to the center away from windows, and staying put for at least 24 hours are the three most important survival actions.
+Studies of Hiroshima and Nagasaki survivors confirm that distance from the blast and shelter quality are the primary determinants of survival.
+Read our full guide: What To Do In A Nuclear Attack.

 How long do you need to stay in a fallout shelter?